 Restricting the sample to households with children has little effect on the results, as reported in the fourth column of Table 3.
-The time discount factor is a touch stronger but this is offset by a slightly larger elasticity of intertemporal substitution.
+The time discount factor is a touch stronger but so is the elasticity of intertemporal substitution.
 The constant in the switching equation indicates that households with children have a 79 percent probability of having a bequest motive, identical to the probability when using the entire sample and including an indicator for having children.